siraben/website/_posts/2021-12-28-aoc-speedup.md

 corner to the other, where the possible moves are going right, down or up by one.
 When I saw this problem, I thought, "this is just recursion!"
-Naturally, I wrote such a recursive solution (glguy notes on IRC that this would be a lot faster if I memoized the calls).
+Naturally, I wrote such a recursive solution (glguy notes on IRC that this would be a lot faster if I memoized the calls.)
 The base case is if we're at the origin point, the cost is 0.
 Otherwise, the minimum cost starting at `(r,c)` is the cost of the cell at `(r,c)` added with the minimum of recursively solving the same problem